WD3: Taming the Estimation Bias in Deep Reinforcement Learning: Introduction

-Previous work on value-based RL pays little attention to underestimation bias, such as DDPG, TD3, BCQ.
-In this paper, we focus on the impact of underestimation on value function.
-We prove the underestimation problem of the recently proposed value-based learning algorithm TD3 even though given the true value of a pair of action-value functions.
-Furthermore, our experiments show that such underestimation bias does occur, thus hurting the performance of algorithms.

-As mentioned above, overestimation problems often occur in algorithms that use only one critic, but when utilizing a pair of critics at the same time and take the minimum of them, underestimation problems arise.
-Can we combine these two opposites to get a more accurate estimation?
-To address estimation bias, we explore how to combine the two opposite bias to make value function estimation more accurate.
-In this paper, we propose a novel algorithm that offers a more accurate estimation of the value function called Weighted Delayed Deep Deterministic Policy Gradient (WD3), which offers a kind of convex joint of underestimation and overestimation and thus offers a kind of trade-off.
-We evaluate WD3 on OpenAI gym continuous control tasks \cite{gym}, and WD3 matches or outperforms all other algorithms.
+Our insight is if we can combine these two opposites (overestimation and underestimation) then we can get a more accurate estimation for the value function.
+To tackle the estimation issue, we explore how to combine these two opposite biases to make value function estimation more accurate.
+We adopt an easy-to-follow method.
+Specifically, we add an offset term to the target function.
+Thus, we propose a novel algorithm that offers a more accurate estimation of the value function called \underline{W}eighted \underline{D}elayed \underline{D}eep \underline{D}eterministic Policy Gradient (WD3) algorithm., which offers a kind of convex joint of underestimation and overestimation and thus somehow offers a trade-off between overestimation and underestimation.
+We evaluate WD3 on OpenAI gym continuous control tasks \cite{gym}, and WD3 matches or outperforms all other algorithms we tested.

-The major contributions are summarized as follows: \begin{itemize} \item We prove that underestimation bias occurs when taking the minimum of a pair of action-value functions.
-Furthermore, we experimentally verify that this phenomenon does occur and hurt performance. \item A novel convex connection mechanism for a pair of action-value functions is incorporated into the TD3 algorithm to reduce the estimation bias both in theory and practice for continuous control tasks. \item Our method achieves better performance than the state-of-the-art algorithms on all OpenAI gym environments tested through more accurate action-value estimation. \end{itemize}
+Our contributions are summarized as follows. \begin{itemize} \item We theoretically demonstrate that underestimation bias occurs when taking the minimum of a pair of action-value functions.
+Furthermore, we experimentally verify that the underestimation bias does occur and hurt performance in continuous control tasks. \item We propose a novel deep reinforcement learning for tackling estimation bias, namely \underline{W}eighted \underline{D}elayed \underline{D}eep \underline{D}eterministic Policy Gradient (WD3) algorithm, which utilize a novel convex connection mechanism for a pair of action-value functions for computing target value function.
+The convergence guarantee of WD3 is given.
+And we experimentally show that WD3 does tame the estimation bias. \item To demonstrate the effectiveness of our method, we perform experiments on gym continuous control tasks.
+The results show that WD3 performs better than the state-of-the-art algorithms on all OpenAI gym environments tested through more accurate action-value estimation. \end{itemize}